Estimated Reading Time: 15 minutes

 Years of life experience mean retirees often have wisdom and skills that many younger people could benefit from.
 Becoming a mentor to someone younger can be an enriching way to continue using your knowledge once retired.

-If you’re interested in mentoring someone, the Prince’s Trust has resources that can guide that relationship and provide structure to it.
+If you’re interested in mentoring someone, the Prince’s Trust has resources that can help you to get started.

 Although many people happily take their pension and leave their jobs, others continue working far past retirement age, often on a part-time basis.
 Some retirees do this due to satisfaction in their work, whilst others simply want a little extra cash to top up their pension.